RMS Oceanic: Design and construction

-Third Class, as was customary on all White Star Line vessels on the North Atlantic, strictly segregated at opposite ends of the vessel on the Upper, Saloon and Main decks.
+Third Class, as was customary on all White Star Line vessels on the North Atlantic, was strictly segregated at opposite ends of the vessel on the Upper, Saloon and Main decks.
 On the Upper Deck, entrances were located adjacent to the forward and aft well decks, where most of the lavatories were located.
 At the very aft end of the deck were the Third Class Smoke Room and General Room, as well as the galley.
 Single men were berthed in five compartments at the forward end of the vessel (two on the Saloon deck, three on the Main deck), each of which were laid out in a rather novel design of open berths.
 Because the berthing of Third Class was distributed at either end of the vessel, the forward compartments each had berths for roughly 100 men, whereas conventional open berth dormitories often berthed up to 300 passengers on other ships.
 This allowed for a more open layout which was far less crowded, complete with long tables and wooden benches where male passengers were served their meals.

 In the aft quarters of the ship for Third Class were accommodations for single women, married couples and families located in five compartments (parallel to the forward layout, with two on the Saloon deck and three on the Main deck).
 As was seen aboard Teutonic and Majestic, as well as the newly completed Cymric, there were a limited number of two-berth and four-berth cabins, these were strictly reserved for married couples and families with children.
 The smaller of the two Saloon deck compartments was designated for married couples.
 On the main deck, a section of another compartment was designated for families with children.
 Each of the two compartments also had small dining rooms fashioned with fitted tables and swivel chairs similar to that in Second Class.
 In the remaining three compartments, single women were berthed in 20-berth dormitory-style cabins situated on the outer sides of each compartment.
 At the centre of each compartment, a widened corridor was fashioned as a dining room with long fitted tables and swivel chairs running lengthwise through each compartment.